Freddie Solomon

-Freddie Solomon (January 11, 1953 – February 13, 2012) was a professional American football player who was selected by the Miami Dolphins in the 2nd round of the 1975 NFL Draft.
+Freddie Solomon (January 11, 1953 – February 13, 2012) was an American professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Miami Dolphins in the second round of the 1975 NFL draft.
 A native of Sumter, South Carolina, he was a graduate of Sumter High School class of 1971.
-A 5-foot-11, 184-pound wide receiver from the University of Tampa (where he had played quarterback), Solomon played in 11 NFL seasons for the Dolphins and San Francisco 49ers from 1975 to 1985.
+A 5-foot-11, 184-pound receiver from the University of Tampa (where he had played quarterback), Solomon played in 11 NFL seasons for the Dolphins and San Francisco 49ers from 1975 to 1985.
 On December 5, 1976, Solomon had a career game, with 5 catches for 114 yards and a touchdown, 1 rushing attempt for 59 yards and a touchdown, and a punt return for 79 yards and a touchdown.
-Solomon won two Super Bowls as a member of the 49ers.
+Solomon won two Super Bowls with the 49ers, the first two in the history of the franchise.

 On "The Catch", Dwight Clark's famous leaping grab that helped the 49ers beat the Dallas Cowboys in the 1982 NFC Playoffs, Solomon was the primary target on the play, but slipped coming out of his cut.
 Solomon made several key plays on the 49ers final drive of that game.

-Solomon died on February 13, 2012, after a nine-month battle with colon and liver cancer.